Stock market today: US futures up on US earns, China growth

 The strong showing by major banks added a sense of calm after two regional bank failures last month.
 Though it's still early in earnings season, results so far have been encouraging given the pessimism heading into the reporting period.

-Results have been mixed for regional banks and several more will report quarterly results later this week.
+Results have been mixed for regional banks, which on Monday reported billions in deposit outflows.
+Deposits at M&T Bank Corp AND State Street Corp. fell 3% each, though M&T Bank said the reasons were seasonal.
+Several more will report quarterly results later this week.

 Japan’s benchmark Nikkei 225 rose 0.5% to finish at 28,658.83.
 Australia’s S&P/ASX 200 shed 0.3% to 7,360.20.
 South Korea’s Kospi lost 0.2% to 2,571.09.
 Hong Kong’s Hang Seng slipped 0.6% to 20,650.51, while the Shanghai Composite rose 0.2% to 3,393.33.
 Oil prices fell.